-CPRIT's structure, which includes programs in academic research, prevention and product development research, presents a unique opportunity for funding projects that span the continuum from discovery to delivery to the public and creating synergy across the spectrum.
-While CPRIT programs would continue to fund a broad range of programs and cancer types, selecting areas of emphasis where CPRIT could have an impact and distinguish it from other funding sources provides a basis for focusing resources and guiding decisions when resources are limited.
+CPRIT's structure, which includes programs in academic research, prevention, and product development research, presents a unique opportunity for funding projects that span the continuum from discovery to delivery to the public and creating synergy across the spectrum.
+While CPRIT programs would continue to fund a broad range of programs and cancer types, selecting areas of emphasis where CPRIT may have an impact distinguishing it from other funding sources provides a basis for focusing resources and guiding decisions for limited resources.
 The recommended areas of emphasis outlined below also correspond to unmet needs - places in the cancer research and care continuum where existing institutions have not provided strong programs or results.